-Rich Dad Poor Dad Summary: 9 Best Lessons from Robert Kiyosaki
+Rich Dad Poor Dad Summary: The 9 Best Lessons I Learned From Robert Kiyosaki

 1. Rich and poor people have very different ideas about money

 - What separates the rich and the poor?
 One part of it is that money or finance is rarely taught in school.
 Kids learn about money at home.
 This means kids often end up learning and repeating the same habits that kept their parents poor.
 A huge failure of our education system is that it does not teach basic financial literacy.

 - Robert Kiyosaki was lucky to grow up with two “dads.”
 They shared with him wildly different perspectives on money and life:

 - His “poor dad” was his biological father.
 Poor Dad was very well-educated, having graduated from top universities with a Ph.D.
 He had a stable middle-class job working for the government.
 Poor dad always told his son to get a respectable degree, then work his way up the corporate ladder.
 The most important things to him were job security with great benefits.

 - His “rich dad” was his friend Mike’s father.
 Rich Dad never graduated from elementary school, but he was building a business empire in Hawaii.
 He already owned several small supermarkets , plus warehouses, restaurants and a construction company.
 Rich dad also believed in education, especially financial education, but he did not recommend a typical career and investing strategy, which makes it almost impossible to become really wealthy.